Jahnavi-1704/Jahnavi-1704/README.md

 ## 💁 More About myself
 🎓 Graduating Winter 2024

-👩‍💻 I'm currently seeking Coop Internships Fall 2023
+👩‍💻 I'm currently seeking Coop Internships for Fall 2023

 👯‍♀️ I'm looking to collaborate on projects involving Mobile Development